elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-do-conditional-lethal-alleles-demonstrate-environmental-influence-on-genetic-expression.md

 url: /learn/education-studies/questions/how-do-conditional-lethal-alleles-demonstrate-environmental-influence-on-genetic-expression
 score: -1.0
 related_article1:
-    id: 167842
+    id: 167836
-    title: How do environmental factors influence genetic potential in polygenic inheritance?
+    title: >-
+        Explain the concept of lethal alleles and differentiate between dominant and recessive lethal alleles.
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-environmental-factors-influence-genetic-potential-in-polygenic-inheritance
+    url: /learn/education-studies/questions/explain-the-concept-of-lethal-alleles-and-differentiate-between-dominant-and-recessive-lethal-alleles
 related_article2:
-    id: 167836
+    id: 167831
-    title: Explain the concept of lethal alleles and differentiate between dominant and recessive lethal alleles.
+    title: >-
+        What is the principle of independent assortment in Mendelian genetics, and can you provide an example?
     subject: Education Studies
-    url: /learn/education-studies/questions/explain-the-concept-of-lethal-alleles-and-differentiate-between-dominant-and-recessive-lethal-alleles
+    url: /learn/education-studies/questions/what-is-the-principle-of-independent-assortment-in-mendelian-genetics-and-can-you-provide-an-example
 related_article3:
-    id: 167833
+    id: 167849
+    title: >-
-    title: What is incomplete penetrance, and how does it affect phenotypic expression?
+        What is the difference between incomplete dominance and incomplete penetrance?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-incomplete-penetrance-and-how-does-it-affect-phenotypic-expression
+    url: /learn/education-studies/questions/what-is-the-difference-between-incomplete-dominance-and-incomplete-penetrance
 related_article4:
-    id: 167851
+    id: 167852
-    title: How does genetic potential relate to the normal distribution of quantitative traits?
+    title: >-
+        What are quantitative trait loci (QTL), and why are they important in genetic research?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-genetic-potential-relate-to-the-normal-distribution-of-quantitative-traits
+    url: /learn/education-studies/questions/what-are-quantitative-trait-loci-qtl-and-why-are-they-important-in-genetic-research
 related_article5:
-    id: 167843
+    id: 167839
-    title: What is the significance of quantitative traits in genetics, and how are they measured?
+    title: >-
+        Define complementation and explain its role in genetic pathways.
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-significance-of-quantitative-traits-in-genetics-and-how-are-they-measured
+    url: /learn/education-studies/questions/define-complementation-and-explain-its-role-in-genetic-pathways
 ---

 &nbsp;